 In an effort to encourage exercise and to enjoy the beautiful weather, the City of Crowley is reopening all the parks in the city limits for trail and open-area use only.

 Be mindful of the social distancing requirements or Item 9 of the emergency declaration that states “All public or private gatherings of any number of people occurring outside a single household are prohibited, except as otherwise provided herein.
 Nothing in this Executive Order prohibits the gathering of members of a household or living unit."

 As we diligently adhere to this emergency declaration, these portions of our parks will be open.

 All City Buildings Closed to Public Access

 All city buildings will be closed to public access starting at 5:30 p.m.
 Monday, March 23.
-The closure is effective until at least April 3, 2020.
+The closure is effective until further notice.

 The City of Crowley will continue to conduct business via phone or online.
 By closing public access to our city facilities we are doing our part to mitigate the spread of the Coronavirus and allowing our staff to practice social distancing.

 - NOTE: All phone and online fees are waived until further notice

 - Credit Card - Online at Utility Billing

 - Bank Draft - Call Utility Customer Service (817) 297-2201 ext.
 1010 or 1020 or Email: firstname.lastname@example.org request for setup